-The Missile Stakes meeting will be held at Rosehill Gardens this Saturday.
-The course proper was rated a Good 4 on Thursday and with fine weather in Sydney leading up to the weekend, Rosehill will be racing on a Good track on raceday.
+The Missile Stakes meeting will be held at Rosehill this Saturday.
+The course proper was rated a Soft 7 on Thursday and with plenty of rain forecast for Friday and Saturday, Rosehill is likely to be racing on a Heavy track on raceday.

 By Owens Wong, Editor